Caravan of Courage: An Ewok Adventure: Visual effects

 Both Ewok films were some of the last intensive stop-motion animation work ILM produced, as by the early 1980s, the technique was being replaced by go motion, an advanced form of animation with motorized puppets that move while the camera shutter is open.
 However, go motion was too expensive for the budgets of the Ewok films, so stop motion was used to realize creatures such as the Gorax.

 The Ewok movies proved an opportunity for ILM to use a technique innovated for 2001: A Space Odyssey called latent image matte painting.
 In this technique, during live-action photography, a section of the camera lens is blocked off and remains unexposed.
 The film is rewound, the blocked areas reversed, and a painting crafted to occupy the space is photographed.

 Music

 The film score for Caravan of Courage was composed by Peter Bernstein.
 "Parade of the Ewoks", from John Williams' score to Star Wars: Return of the Jedi (1983), is credited as "Wicket's Theme" and is heard when the children are initially rescued and taken to the Ewok village, where they meet Wicket.
 Selections from the score were also released on LP by Varèse Sarabande in 1986.
-The release, titled simply as Ewoks, contained additional cuts of Bernstein's score to the sequel Ewoks: The Battle for Endor (1985).
+The release, titled Ewoks, contains additional cuts of Bernstein's score to the sequel Ewoks: The Battle for Endor (1985).